RemyLau/py2zenodo/README.md

 print(rec.doi)  # doi of this record
-print(rec.latest_link)  # link to the latest version of this record print(rec.latest_recid)  # record id of the latest version of this record
+print(rec.latest_link)  # link to the latest version of this record print(rec.latest_recid)  # record id of the latest version of this record print(rec.files)  # information about available files in this record

 # Show all information associated with the record
 print(rec.raw)  # alternatively, use `print(rec.show())` to print nicely formatted json